zerolabs-app/openclaw-version-control/docs/search-providers.md

 OpenClaw on Windows works without configuring a search provider during setup.

+Search providers are optional and can be added later if you want stronger research, monitoring, shopping, listing discovery, trend analysis, or fact-finding capabilities.

-You can always rerun:
+You can rerun onboarding at any time:

 ```bash
 openclaw onboard
 ```

-later if you want to improve research, monitoring, shopping, listings, trend analysis, or fact-finding tasks.

 ---